 An unusual love of self, an excessive sense of importance and superiority, and a preoccupation with success and power can indicate a lack of self-confidence.
 NPD often involves a deep sense of insecurity and a lack of self esteem.

-A study carried out by the National Institute on Alcohol Abuse and Alcoholism, published in the Journal of Clinical Psychiatry, found that 7.7 percent of men and 4.8 percent of women develop NPD during their lifetime.
+A study carried out by the National Institute on Alcohol Abuse and Alcoholism, published in the

 The researchers also found that NPD rates are much higher among black men and women, Hispanic women, younger adults, and people who either never married or became divorced, widowed, or separated.